catapillie/mer-proto/README.md

 If `α` is the type of the operand, then taking a reference gives an expression of type `&α`.

 #### References of L-values
-*note: currently, only variables fall in this category, the rest of L-values has not yet been implemented (and so fall in the next section)*

 A reference on an L-value results in the address of the variable behind the L-value.
 This means you can pass the address to a variable in some other other part of your code, *regardless of whether it lives longer or not*, and use that address indefinitely.
 The address will remain valid until it is no longer used, after which the garbage collector will free it up.

 Examples